LoretaE/Stocks/README.md

 ### Project overview:

 The main results of the project:
-* Analysed and visualised stocks' values and key performance indicators of the largest tech companies: Apple, Google, Meta and
+* Analysed and visualised stocks' values and key performance indicators of the largest tech companies: Apple, Google, Meta and Microsoft.
-Microsoft.
-* Developed the stock price predicting model (for Microsoft stocks).
+* Developed the stock price prediction model accurately predicts the value of Microsoft stocks (mean absolute percentage error: 0.02)

 Stock data for the largest technology companies for a 10 years period (from 2014-07-01 to 2024-06-30) imported from Yahoo using the yfinance library.